w3f/polkadot-wiki/docs/learn-faq.md

 increase in order to handle the capacity of the parachain networking in a live environment.

+### Does Polkadot have smart contracts?

+No - and yes.
+The Polkadot Relay Chain does not implement smart contracts natively.
+The reason for not having smart contracts on the Relay Chain is party of the design philosophy for Polkadot that dictates it should be the minimal logic required.

+However, Polkadot will be a platform for other chains that _do_ implement smart contracts.
+It's possible for parachains to enable smart contract functionality and then benefit from the security and interoperability features of Polkadot.
+Additionally, already existing smart contract chains can connect to Polkadot as a parachain, or via a bridge.

+### How will the Polkadot Relay Chain connect to external chains in the ecosystem?

+One of the cornerstone interoperability technologies being research and developed for deployment on Polkadot is cross-chain bridges.
+Bridges can in a variety of flavors with varying levels of trust associated with them.
+Polkadot is mostly researching the trust-minimized flavor that imposes economic costs on the operators of the bridge, and therefore makes it economically secure.
+Bridge efforts are being work on in concert with other projects in the ecosystem.
+Eventually, there will be bridges between Polkadot and most of the major chains.

 ## DOTs

 ### What is the inflation rate of the DOT?